Close Banner

 The Nighttime Lights at Hogwarts Castle takes place during certain seasons, such as select nights of spring break and summer.
 You can catch smaller acts in the Wizarding World such as the Triwizard Spirit Rally.
 During the Christmas season, catch the Holiday Frog Choir along with The Magic of Christmas at Hogwarts Castle and Grinchmas shows.

 We schedule our day around the shows we want to see.
 Since the rides run continuously, but the shows do not, it's best to schedule your day around the show schedule.
-Universal Studios Hollywood publishes a show schedule on its website and in its official app (look for shows on the map and tap them to get the next available times).
-But some smaller shows are not listed.
-You may have to ask about Wizarding World shows in the land.
+Universal Studios Hollywood publishes a show schedule in its official app (look for shows on the map filter and tap them to get the next available times that day).
 There are also show and wait time boards located around the park.

 • Harry Potter and the Forbidden Journey